Site in French

 Machine Gunner

-Staff-Sergeant BONTEMPS was wounded on June 6, 1940 aboard the Glenn Martin 167F No. 75 damaged in air combat.
+Staff Sergeant BONTEMPS was wounded on 6 June 1940 aboard Glenn Martin 167F No 75, which had been damaged in air combat.

 CHERON